They can be set up in a home with a bad WiFi signal or in large areas such as a backyard or warehouse.

 - Zyxel NWA210AX

-NETGEAR is a well-known wireless device manufacture with the WAX610 being one of their newest releases.
+NETGEAR is a well-known wireless device manufacturer, with the WAX610 being one of their newest releases.

 It is an 802.11ax WiFi-6 wireless access point that can connect up to 250 devices.

-The unit has a rated speed to 1.8Gbps second but of course this will depend on the internet speed from your ISP.
+The unit has a rated speed of 1.8Gbps second, but of course, this will depend on the internet speed from your ISP.

 The unit mounts on a wall or ceiling to give the best wireless broadcast.

 Once mounted, an Ethernet cable from the router will need to be run to the unit for internet access.